bhctest123/soberlivingappcom-new/src/content/blog/how-to-write-an-awesome-good-neighbor-agreement-for-your-sober-living-home.md

 ---
-title: "Sober Living App - How to Write an Awesome Good Neighbor Agreement for Your Sober Living Home"
+title: 'How to Write an Awesome Good Neighbor Agreement for Your Sober Living Home'
 description: "Today, we’ll look at what a Good Neighbor Agreement is, how to write one that works and how to implement a GNA at your sober living home."
 date: 2021-09-21
 author: "Ben Weiss"